risooonho/Moonwards-Virtual-Moon/README.md

 # Moonwards Virtual Moon
 Everything to build the Moonwards space colonies in Godot.
 See https://github.com/moonwards1/Moonwards-Assets for the Blender files of assets.

-You must install [Git LFS](https://git-lfs.github.com/) to before cloning this repository, in addition to Git itself.
+You must install [Git LFS](https://git-lfs.github.com/) before cloning this repository, in addition to Git itself.

 Then create a new directory and open it in a terminal.